 - Profit and Loss Statement

-I would also add a dash and on what basis is was prepared such as Statement of Revenues and Expenses – Income Tax Basis (see sample income statement above) or Statement of Operations – Tax Basis (Unaudited).
+I would also add a dash and on what basis it was prepared, such as Statement of Revenues and Expenses – Income Tax Basis (see sample income statement above) or Statement of Operations – Tax Basis (Unaudited).

 Note: It depends on your individual business, but if your financial statements are mainly for internal use and not widely distributed than no … you are not required to follow strict GAAP (Generally Accepted Accounting Principles) guidelines.